-A crucial fact for any injured person to recognize is that in involved insurance company does not want to compensate you.
+A crucial fact for any injured person to recognize, and be prepared to deal with, is that an involved insurance company does not want to compensate you.
 Perhaps it is counter-intuitive.
 Insurance is designed to provide compensation for a loss.
 That's what the insured person pays for- coverage for a loss.

 So, when a loss like a car accident happens, the insurance company automatically steps in, and pays, right?
 I can tell you from experience, nothing could be more inaccurate.

 Insurance companies turn billions upon billions of dollars in profit every year.
 The business model is simple.
-Take in all the premiums you can, invest that cash prudently, pay out as few dollars as you can on every claim.
+Take in all the premiums you can, invest that cash prudently, and pay out as few dollars as you can on every claim.
 Most commentators insist the enormous profitability comes from prudent investment, not from underwriting profits.
 I've always wondered where all that investment capital came from.
 Even though many property casualty insurance companies frequently report a loss in underwriting [i.e. they pay more in claims and overhead than they have in premiums collected] there are massive economies of scale here.
 Paying $100 less on every claim means a net profit of a million dollars extrapolated over 10,000 claims, and the major insurers handle many, many more that a that in any month, let alone year.

 One method employed by the insurance industry is to deny the claim.

 The denial is rejection of responsibility, or liability for a loss.
 By law, the denial is supposed to be premised on a valid, substantiated reasons.
 Anyone who has been told by an insurance company that it is difficult for that insurance company to "understand" how they could be injured in a "minor" accident knows this is not the case.

 Another method is to delay the claim.